 - 2. Tell them that there are about 30 types of STIs but the most common are:

-- a.
-Chlamydia
+- Chlamydia a.

 - b.
 Gonorrhea

-- c.
-Genital Herpes
+- Genital Herpes c.

 - d.
 Genital warts

 - e.
 Human papilloma virus Infection

-- f.
-Trichomoniasis
+- Trichomoniasis f.

-- g.
-Syphilis
+- Syphilis g.

 - h.
 HIV/AIDS

+- Explain that STIs have unique symptoms but they also have common signs such as: 3.

 - Redness and soreness of genitals

 - Pain at urination and sexual intercourse

 - Unusual discharge from penis or vagina

 - A sore or blister on or around the genitals, near the anus

 - Excessive itching or a rash

 - Abdominal cramping

 - Overall sick feeling

 - 4. Emphasize that both men and women can have STIs without physical symptoms.

 - 5. Explain to the group that young women are at a greater risk of STIs then men in a number of ways, including the risk of acquiring an infection due to physiology of a women's body and women's lower social position in society and the gender stereotypes that give them less power in sexual relationships and ensure greater stigma attached to infection for them.

 - 6. Explain that most STIs if not treated may cause male and female sterility, urinary infections in men and women and pelvic inflammatory disease in women.
 Most STIs (except for viral infections, such as Herpes and HIV) can be cured.

 - 7. Direct participants to form small groups of four by counting off.

-Leader's Note: Make sure that there will be at least 4 groups but no more than 6 groups.
+Leader's Note: Make sure that there will be at least 4 groups but no more than

-- 8. Assign group roles within each small group. - The person with the shortest first name can be the leader.
+- Assign group roles within each small group. - The person with the shortest first name can be the leader.
 The leader will keep the group working on the task. - The person with the longest first name can be the spokesperson for the small group and will share the small group's ideas with the large group. - 9.
 Let each group select one type of STI and ask them to prepare a poster on the selected STI with the following information: - Name and symptoms - Mode of transmission - Treatment - Prevention - 10.
 Provide the participants with flipchart paper, markers, and fact sheets about the selected STI.
 Tell the groups that they can use any format they want to make a poster. - 11.
 Remind each group to select a leader, timekeeper and a reporter for this exercise.